morris/mongomq2/README.md

   - sharding,
   - and TTL indexes.
 - No chaining of queues required because subscribers and consumers can read from the same queue.
-- Low-cost ops (no additional deployments needed)
+- Low-cost ops (no additional infrastructure besides a Node.js apps and MongoDB)

 There's more: